Skip to main content

 Initial concerns logically centered on how a medication that affects blood vessels might impact a heart that is already vulnerable.
 A primary consideration is blood pressure.
 PDE5 inhibitors can cause a modest drop in systemic blood pressure.
 In most individuals, this effect is minimal and not associated with adverse events.

 The significant exception, and a strict contraindication, is the concurrent use of nitrate medications (often prescribed for chest pain or angina).
 The combination can lead to a severe and dangerous drop in blood pressure.
-Outside of this specific interaction, the of these medications has been well-established over nearly two decades of use.
+Outside of this specific interaction, the cardiovascular safety of these medications has been well-established over nearly two decades of use.

 A Shift in Perspective from Risk to Potential Benefit